 - Order the necessary parts if you don’t have them in stock.
-If you do have them in stock, you just mark it as “received.”
+The Fullbay Marketplace streamlines and takes the stress out of procuring parts amidst supply chain shortages.
+You can compare and purchase parts, as well as review ship dates and cross-references, all within the app.
+If you do have the parts in stock, you just mark it as “received.”

 - Receive any parts you’re waiting on.

 - Repair the vehicle.
 With parts and authorization in hand, your tech(s) can get to work on the repair.
-Thanks to the wiring diagrams and troubleshooting guides you get with the FleetCross by MOTOR integration, techs of all experience levels can get down to business with confidence.
+Thanks to the parts cross-reference, up-to-date labor times, wiring diagrams, and step-by-step service guides you get with the MOTOR integration, techs of all experience levels can get down to business with confidence.

 If all this seems like a lot, rest assured that it isn’t.
 Fullbay makes the above process quick and easy; setting aside the time required to receive a part and make a repair, you can get this process underway and completed within a couple minutes.
 It’s the absolute best-in-class workflow for a heavy-duty repair shop.
 Our own customers report a 20% increase in SO revenue after sticking to the Fullbay workflow for six months.
 And the growth doesn’t stop there; most shops see 32% growth starting at around nine months.

 With that said, we understand that every business is unique.
 If you really don’t need to use every step, Fullbay provides the flexibility to customize the workflow to suit your needs.